Reap the Benefits of Overwatch’s Halloween Terror Event!

 McCree and Hanzo’s positions are interchangeable, although the general play style should reflect their positions (sidelines for long-range, middle for short).
 Attempt to hold this position as often as possible, even during boss fights.

 Additionally, it’s important to know when exactly bosses and in-game events will appear.
 Luckily, the complete time scheme of Junkenstein’s Revenge is available at the Overwatch Wiki.

 Of course, it’s not all Zomnics with Overwatch‘s Halloween Terror event.
 Blizzard packed this event with “over 100 new cosmetic treats” to make for a great Halloween haul.

 It’s time to treat players with new in-game skins, all reflecting the Halloween theme.
-Here is a quick showcase of all 12 new skins Blizzard has provided.
+Here is a quick showcase of all eight new legendary skins Blizzard has provided.

-- Four They Were — Win Junkenstein’s Revenge using each of the 4 heroes.
+- Four They Were: Win Junkenstein’s Revenge using each of the four heroes.

 Halloween Emotes, Sprays, and Icons

-Blizzard is always trying to out-do themselves, and this event is testament to that.
-With a new brawl mode, character skins, emotes, and more, this is surely an event to enjoy.
+Blizzard is always trying to out-do itself , and this event is testament to that.
+With a new brawl mode, character skins, emotes, and more, this is surely a Halloween celebration to enjoy.
 Best of all, this event offers insight into the achievable range and depth of Overwatch and its characters.

-Did you enjoy Overwatch‘s Halloween Terror?
-What was your favorite part?
+Are you enjoying Overwatch‘s Halloween Terror?
+What’s your favorite part?
 Let us know in the comments below!

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.